Yoast/developer/docs/yoast-seo-product-sheet.md

 #### `Website` Structured metadata (`ld+json`)
 * An `ld+json` script should be output in the head of the home page (possibly also about page?) containing structured [Website](https://schema.org/WebSite) metadata.
 * As a site owner, I should be able to set a `name` (Sitename) and an `alternateName` (Alternate name) for my site.
 * If my site has public search functionality, a `SearchAction` should be automatically added giving Google the possibility to put a search box in its search results, allowing people to search on my site straight from Google.
-See [Google’s Sitelinks Searchbox documentation](https://developers.google.com/search/docs/data-types/sitelinks-searchbox).
+See [Google's Sitelinks Searchbox documentation](https://developers.google.com/search/docs/data-types/sitelinks-searchbox).

 ##### `Website` example
 <YoastSchemaExample>